CarlDownsOracle/oci-azure-observability/README.azure.eventhub.md

-# Integrating with Azure Event Hub
+# Integrating with Event Hub

 ##  Overview